RELATED ECOLOGY PROGRAMS

 STAY INFORMED Subscribe to our Listserv to receive updates Ecology Net Pen Management Project ListServ

-Project Coordinator: Ecology’s Shorelands and Environmental Assistance Program organizes meetings and public engagement, and coordinates work flow including review and production of deliverables.
+Project Coordinator: Ecology’s Shorelands and Environmental Assistance Program organizes meetings and public engagement, coordinates work flow, and is lead on the development of deliverables for Planning team review and approval.
 Contact the project coordinator with general questions.
 Contact the communications manager with media inquiries.

-Federal technical assistance: At the state’s request, the National Centers for Coastal Ocean Science (NCCOS) is assisting the Planning Team by providing science-based technical assistance and tools.
+Federal technical assistance: At the state’s request, the National Centers for Coastal Ocean Science (NCCOS) is assisting the Planning Team by providing science-based technical assistance to the project, including research and development of draft products.
 In 2013, NCCOS published the landmark science synthesis Marine Cage Culture and the Environment.
 This partner brings national and international expertise in sustainable coastal management to the project.

 Frequently Asked Questions

-The Recommendations for Managing Commercial Net Pen Aquaculture in Washington’s Straits and Estuaries project is not designed to deter, stop, promote or expand commercial finfish aquaculture.
+The project is not designed to deter, stop, promote or expand commercial finfish aquaculture.
 The project is designed to ensure that any new facilities are sited and operated consistent with current science and modern management approaches, and existing facilities are operated consistent with proven best practices.

-Team members are involved in two studies that will inform the final recommendations: Ecology and NCCOS are compiling a summary of National Pollutant Discharge Elimination System (NPDES) permit data for existing pens, and Fish and Wildlife is conducting a federally-funded fish health assessment.,
+Team members are involved in two studies that will inform the final recommendations: Ecology and NCCOS are compiling a summary of National Pollutant Discharge Elimination System (NPDES) permit data for existing pens, and Fish and Wildlife is conducting a fish health assessment.

 The Planning Team members are relying on science and local knowledge to build on Washington’s strong regulatory footing for commercial marine net pens.
 In addition to reviewing individual studies representing multiple perspectives, we are reviewing science compendiums and landmark documents that draw conclusions from a large body of research.